-Jewelry making can be as simple or as intricate as you wish, but it is fairly easy to start out by following a jewelry making book, or by looking up ideas online.
+Jewelry-making can be as simple or as intricate as you wish, but it is fairly easy to start out by following a jewelry-making book, or by looking up ideas online.

 Bone jewelry is also in high demand, so it is entirely possible that you may be able to start your own Etsy store to sell your wares.
 Items such as mandibles, small skulls (birds, rodents, etc), long bones (from the legs or arms of small animals), and vertebrae are unique, fairly lightweight, and attractive in appearance, odd though they may be.

 By using simple chains, loops, earring attachments, and wire, you can transform even the most useless of bones into wearable works of art.
-These items sell quickly because they are unique, hand made, all natural, and strangely pretty.
+These items sell quickly because they are unique, handmade, all-natural, and strangely pretty.

-Mechanical injuries such as holes in the cranium, missing teeth, or various other marrs, can be "fixed" by fashioning appropriate pieces out of Sculpey or modeling clay.
+Mechanical injuries such as holes in the cranium, missing teeth, or various other mars, can be "fixed" by fashioning appropriate pieces out of Sculpey or modeling clay.
 Cover holes up by smoothing bits of clay over the holes.
-Teeth can be made simply enough by using other teeth as reference, and it doesn't need to be perfect either.
+Teeth can be made simply enough by using other teeth as a reference, and it doesn't need to be perfect either.
 Nobody will notice any minor mistakes once the paint is over the whole thing!

-Start as you would with a regular canvas by wetting the skull with your paint brush or painting over it first with a diluted white paint.
-Then, paint your idea on to the skull.
-Some people like to use natural colors to give the skull an almost Native American feel to it, while other people like to paint using bright, vibrant colors.
-Some artists draw simple designs of stripes, dots, or corresponding lines, while others paint entire landscapes on to their skulls.
+Start as you would with a regular canvas by wetting the skull with your paintbrush or painting over it first with diluted white paint.
+Then, paint your idea onto the skull.
+Some people like to use natural colors to give the skull an almost Native American feel, while other people like to paint using bright, vibrant colors.
+Some artists draw simple designs of stripes, dots, or corresponding lines, while others paint entire landscapes onto their skulls.